The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Reversibility via SLE large deviations

-\begin{pf} In the one-point constraint case, we have seen that the energy needed for touching a point in $\m{H}$ is finite.
-It is then easy to iteratively use this to define a curve with finite energy that touches successively all constraint points (start with the part of the curve that hits $z_1$, and then continue with the curve that hits $z_2$ in the complement of this first bit and so on).
-Note that we can choose the driving function to be constant after this curve has hit all the $n$ points. \end{pf}
+\begin{proof} In the one-point constraint case, we have seen that the energy needed for touching a point in $\m{H}$ is finite.
+It is then easy to iteratively use this to define a curve with finite energy that touches successively all constraint points (start with the part of the minimizing curve that hits $z_1$, and then continue in the complement of this first bit with the minimizing curve that hits $z_i$ where $z_i$ has the smallest index among points that have not been hit yet and so on).
+We choose the driving function to be constant after this curve has hit all the $n$ points. \end{proof}

 Let us now define the set $O^T(\ad{z})$ of driving functions $\l$ in $C_0 ([0,T])$ such that for all $i \le n$, $ T < \tau_i$ and the sign of the real part of $f_T ( z_i)$ is $\vare_i$.
 We can note that this set is open in $C_0([0,T])$.
 Indeed, if $\l$ is in $O^T ( \ad {z})$, then by inspecting the evolution of the $n$ points under the Loewner flow, if we perturb only slightly the driving function (in the sense of the $L^\infty$ metric on $[0,T]$), we will not change the fact that one stays in $O^T ( \ad {z})$.
 Note of course that $O^T ( \ad {z}) $ is a subset of $D^T ( \ad {z})$.
 The complement of $D^T(\ad{z})$ is the union of $O^T(z_i,-\vare_i)$, so that $D^T (\ad{z})$ is closed in $C_0([0,T])$.